 Experts estimate that between 33% and 50% of our basal energy production goes toward protein turnover.
 The precise amount of energy required, in other words, the number of calories burned, is determined by the amount of muscle you have.

 The best way to increase your protein turnover demands is by building muscle.
 A 10-kilogram muscle gain, with no other changes, results in a 35,000 increase to the number of calories burned by protein turnover.
-A pound of fat contains approximately 3,500 calories, meaning that the 35,000 increase translates to the loss of 10 pounds of fat over the course of a year.
+A pound of fat contains approximately 3,500 calories, so the 35,000 increase translates to the loss of 10 pounds of fat over the course of a year.

 When working out to build muscle, it's essential to provide your body with enough protein as well as enough amino acids.
 To learn more about the relationship between amino acids and weight loss, read this article.